 Dental Employment Agreements

 Becoming an associate affords the young dentist an opportunity to enhance technical skills and increase efficiency under someone else's financial investment.
-The young dentist also gets to witness how a dental practice operates, and has the time with which to marshal capital for an eventual partnership or independent practice.
+The young dentist also gets to witness how a dental practice operates and has the time to marshal capital for an eventual partnership or independent practice.
 The key to accruing these benefits, however, is ensuring that the right employment opportunity has been created.

 Do I Even Need a Dental Employment Agreement?

 In short, yes.
 A dental employment agreement outlines the rules of your relationship and provides recourse when someone breaks one of those rules.
 Without a dental employment agreement, the upper hand usually rests with the party with the most bargaining power, which in most cases is the employer.

 What Kind of Issues Should A Contract Cover?